chrisseaton/chrisseaton.github.io/truffleruby/low-overhead-polling/index.md

 * What if tracing is enabled?
 * What if a debugger is attached?

 In simpler implementations of Ruby, these *what-ifs* take the form of a lot of `if` statements.
 We call these *guards*.
 We have a simpler case for when things are normal, and a more complicated and slower case for when unusual things have been turned on.
-The guard is the condition that chooses between the *fast-path* and the *slow-path*, as they're called.
+The guard is a condition that chooses between the *fast-path* and the *slow-path*, as they're called.

 Here's some examples of guards.